quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

     - if bad, put up error on screen for user (toast or otherwise) }

+async function getUser() {
+  results = await makeRequest(`/api/user/${id}`)
+  if results is valid (has all expected data)
+    render the home page or profile page // This one can be used for both to ensure the user is logged in, real, and has their data if not
+    render an error page saying something went wrong.
+}

 async function post<Data>() {
   check the data to be sent to ensure it is valid if valid